PlummersSoftwareLLC/Primes/PrimeZig/solution_3/README.md

 # Zig solution by ManDeJan and ityonemo and SpexGuy

 ## WARNING
-The runners of the Primes program have instituted an limitation to the competition rules, which requires that no more than an arbitrarily-decided 5s pause is permitted between runs.
+The maintainers of the Primes program have instituted an limitation to the competition rules, which requires that no more than an arbitrarily-decided 5s pause is permitted between runs.
 On our test system we measured that a 5s pause is suboptimal.
 This puts the zig implementation at a disadvantage because it